OMaraLab/Prostate_epithelial_plasma_membranes/Analysis_Scripts/Factors/readme.md

 \frac{1000}{N_{\text{lipid}}}
 $$

-For those membranes which do not have PS lipids in their upper leaflets but have PS_upper factors, they are for format consistancy
+For those membranes which do not have PS lipids in their upper leaflets but have PS_upper factors, they are for format consistancy and please ignore those values.